 Resume writing services help you get a leg up in the age of computer-screened resumes.
-Lets be honest, its 2019 and computer vision and machine learning is here to stay.
+Lets be honest, heading into 2020 computer vision and machine learning is here to stay.
 It’s crucial that your resume showcases your unique skills and experiences and emphasizes why you’d make a great employee, but they also need to be written to make you stand out - to humans and computers.

-We recommend checking out Resumes Planet first.
+We recommend checking out TopResume's free resume review first.
+If TopResume isn't right for you then Resumes Planet is a great bet.
 They'll have you covered for all your needs, from resume writing to LinkedIn profile writing.
 There are many options out there, so you can also keep reading to learn more about the other sites we reviewed.

 There are also resume builders which take a more design focused approach.
 If you’re not great at selling yourself, you might want to turn to a resume writing service to help you stand out.

-In addition to our top picks, we looked at 16 other resume writing services.
-For one reason or another, these didn’t make the final cut.
+In addition to our top picks, we looked at 14 other resume writing services, which didn’t make the final cut.
 Some produced generic template-based resumes and others fell short because their services weren’t very comprehensive.
 But if you don’t find something you like with our top picks, you may want to check out some of these.